schrer/shepherd-bot/readme.md

 /opt/wolbot/wolbot-launcher.sh
 ```

-For all commands that run over SSH, it will also be necessary to do some more setup on the Raspberry Pi.
+For all commands that run over SSH, it will also be necessary to do some more setup on the Raspberry Pi and the target machine.
-In order to be able to login when running wolbot from `/etc/rc.local`, there has to root user has to have an auth-key available, that is listed as authorized_key on the SSH server (a.k.a. the machine you want to command).
-This can be done by adding such a key into the directory `/root/.ssh`.
+In order to be able to login when running wolbot from `/etc/rc.local`, the root user has to have an auth-key available, that is listed as authorized_key on the SSH server (a.k.a. the machine you want to command).
+This can be done by adding such a key into the directory `/root/.ssh` on the Raspberry Pi.

 ### Shutdown command

 Besides the setup for an SSH connection over Python, the machine that should be shut down also needs to be prepared.
 When running the command `sudo shutdown`, sudo should be configured to not ask for a password with the executing user.
 This can be done by running `sudo visudo`.
-This will open a file, add the following into a new line: `<your_username> ALL=(ALL) NOPASSWD: /sbin/shutdown`
+This will open a file, add the following into a new line: `<your_username> ALL=(ALL) NOPASSWD: /sbin/shutdown`, where <your_username> is the username you use as SSH login-detail stored for the Telegram bot.